PouyaPouryaie/spring-GraphQL/README.md

 3. define controller method and mapped query to the method
    1. use SchemaMapping -> ```@SchemaMapping(typeName = "Query", value = "allBooks")```
    2. use QueryMapping -> ```@QueryMapping``` and set name of method as same as query that define in schema
-4. sample query in graphic UI
+4. sample query in UI
     ~~~ GraphQL
     query {
       findOne(id:2) {